Frequently Asked Questions

 The better the reference, the better the result!

-2. A photo of the area where it would be going.
+2. A photo of the area where it would be going (on your body)

 3. A size estimate in inches.